eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

 ### Build options

 Please take a look at the CMake file [build_options.cmake](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_meta/build_options.cmake) to get an overview of the available build options for enabling additional features.

 ## Build with script

 As an alternative we provide a build-test script which we use to integrate iceoryx into our infrastructure.
-The intention of the script is more than just building with iceoryx, it is also used for the code coverage scan or the address-sanitizer runs on the CI.
-The script currently only works for Linux and QNX, it is planned to offer a multi-platform solution.
+The intention of the script goes beyond building iceoryx, it is also used for the code coverage scan or the address-sanitizer runs on the CI.
+The script currently works for Linux and QNX only, it is planned to offer a multi-platform solution.

  1. Clone the repository